T0mexX/hugo-sep/README.md

 		}
 	})
 ```

 &nbsp;
-Tests result of function 1 and function 2:
+Tests result of functions `ToString` and `Eq`:

 ![](readme_images/verbose_tests_strings_alessio.png)

 &nbsp;
 ###### Coverage Results After Improvements
-Considering only these 2 functions, we went from *1/6* (*16.67%*) to *6/6* (*100%*) branches covered.
+Considering these 2 functions, we went from *1/6* (*16.67%*) to *6/6* (*100%*) branches covered.
 Improving these 2 functions branch coverage concerned about passing parameter of different types.
 By defining test cases with parameter of type `string`, `Stringer` and a third different type (in our case `int`), we were able to reach all branches.

 ![](readme_images/strings_coverage_after_alessio.png)

 &nbsp;
 ![](readme_images/ToString_statement_coverage_after.png)
 ![](readme_images/Eq_statement_coverage_after.png)
-___

 &nbsp;
 &nbsp;
 ## Marco
 ###### Setting Up

-We set up our `BranchAnalyze` [[commit](https://github.com/T0mexX/hugo-sep/commit/b2c03cb40f90bf92bbbe7aae49b229a3927ee393)].
+The `BranchAnalyzer` and the flag setters are already set up [[commit](https://github.com/T0mexX/hugo-sep/commit/fd3a355808d73476661b655fafe999ec984622a5)].

 ```go
 var ba = BranchAnalyzer{